ShabbatTogether

 East Midwood Jewish Center

-Friends, we’re excited to invite everyone to our all-day program, ShabbatTogether, on March 1.
+Friends, we’re excited to invite everyone to our all-day program, ShabbatTogether, this Saturday.
 We’ll start the day with a choice of services.
-Opt to attend our regular Main Sanctuary services; it’s Torah Reader’s Shabbat and EMJC members are chanting the Torah and haftarah readings.
+Opt to attend our regular traditional egalitarian Main Sanctuary services; it’s Torah Reader’s Shabbat and EMJC members are chanting the Torah and haftarah readings.
 Or come to the Beit HaMidrash for a traditional, non-egalitarian service that will blend Sephardic and Ashkenazi prayers and melodies.
 Dr. Samuel Torjman Thomas, a longtime friend of EMJC, will lead that service.
 We’re also offering a Russian language morning service overseen by Natasha Shiryayeva.
-Got a younger kid?
+Got a younger kid no older than eight or so?
 Then come to Shabbat Katan!
 Congregants Murray Lantner and Jocelyn Gross will be happy to welcome you.

-Following a dairy lunch, we’ve scheduled a full afternoon of presentations and a range of Shabbat- friendly playful activities.
+Following a dairy lunch, we’ve scheduled a full afternoon of presentations and a range of Shabbat-friendly playful activities.
 Nourish your soul with Torah learning.
 Join several guest speakers who will discuss a range of Jewish-based topics.
-There’ll be a spotlight on Israel.
+There will be a spotlight on Israel.
 Head to the gym for basketball, pickleball, or gaga.
 Not your thing?
-Stay upstairs for yoga, table tennis, foosball, board games, and puzzles.
+Stay upstairs for table tennis, foosball, board games, and puzzles.
 Or attend our Kids Storytime/Singalong, which will include the chance for kids to ask Rabbi Sam Levine all their burning questions about Judaism.
 Stump Rabbi Sam with a good question and get a prize.

-As we approach the end of Shabbat, those who wish can attend our Mincha service, followed by seudah shlishit (the third meal), with guest clergy Rabbi Rebecca Epstein leading a teaching and Cantor Zachary Konigsberg conducting a zmirot/singing session.
-We’ll end our evening with a brief Ma’ariv service and havdalah.
+As we approach the end of Shabbat, those who wish can attend our Mincha service, followed by seudah shlishit (the “third meal”), with guest clergy Rabbi Rebecca Epstein leading a teaching and Cantor Zachary Konigsberg conducting a zmirot/singing session.
+We’ll end our evening with Ma’ariv and gather for havdalah.

 Here are some previews: